jeremyreeder/gridscout/docs/_posts/2018-07-05-building-the-rc1-a-lightweight-modular-carbine.md

 pretty good up to 300 yards, it seems to me that both are severely handicapped beyond that range by their low bullet energy and high aerodynamic drag.

-While I recognize that the combination of goals I have chosen limits the success that I could otherwise achieve by focusing on just one goal, I believe all three are achievable in a single weapon.
+While I recognize that my selected combination of goals limits the success that I could otherwise achieve by focusing on just one, I believe all three are practical and achievable in a single weapon.
 And I think I can achieve my goals more fully by creating a custom carbine than by selecting any of the off-the-shelf offerings that I've already considered.
 So I'm going for it, and upon completion I will assess the result.